phredreeq/network-traffic-analysis-wireshark/README.md

 ### What is a Port Scan?
-Before attacking a system, attackers scan it to find open ports — services that are actively listening for connections.
+Before attacking a system, attackers scan it to find open ports.
+Open ports are services that are actively listening for connections.
 ### SYN Scan (-sS) Explained
 Nmap's SYN scan is a stealthy reconnaissance technique: